home-assistant/home-assistant.io/source/lovelace/views.markdown

 ## {% linkable_title Panel mode %}

-This renders the first card on full view size, other cards in this view will not be rendered.
-Good for cards like map, stack or picture-elements.
+This renders the first card on full width, other cards in this view will not be rendered.
+Good for cards like `map`, `stack` or `picture-elements`.

 ### {% linkable_title Example %}